officialselase/mE-app/README.md

 # Portfolio Enhancement Project

-A world-class portfolio website built with React, featuring authentication, content management, e-commerce capabilities, and a learning platform.
-This project demonstrates professional-grade development practices with performance optimization, accessibility compliance, and modern UI/UX design.
+A world-class portfolio website built with React and Django, featuring authentication, content management, e-commerce capabilities, and a learning platform.
+This project demonstrates professional-grade development practices with performance optimization, accessibility compliance, and modern UI/UX design powered by Django REST framework.

 ## 🚀 Features